British Medical Association: Controversy

 In 2019, the BMA faced criticism after two leading general practitioners blew the whistle on sexism and harassment in the organisation.
 Following the independent Romney review which described the BMA as an "old boys club" that undervalued women, the BMA apologised to female doctors.

 In 2024, the BMA was criticised by key medical figures for disavowing the final report of The Independent Review of Gender Identity Services for Children and Young People (commonly, Cass Review), which was accepted by the last government and its Labour party successor.
 The situation led to a split within the organisation, and resignations by long time members.
 Two months later, they announced that the organisation had adopted "a neutral position on the Cass Review" and its recommendations.

+In 2026, the BMA voted to oppose the National Health Service's use of the International Holocaust Remembrance Alliance (IHRA) working definition of antisemitism.
+The vote followed a campaign by some doctors who argued that adoption of the IHRA definition could restrict legitimate discussion of Israel and Palestine.
+Supporters of the NHS policy promoted the definition as part of efforts to address antisemitism within the health service.

 Fair and ethical trade

 The BMA's Medical Fair and Ethical Trade Group (MFETG) was established in 2007 and works to "investigate, promote and facilitate fair end ethical trade" in relation to medical commodities.
 The group has worked with Swedish-based NGO Swedwatch to investigate and report on supply chain concerns, particularly looking at working conditions in the production of surgical instruments in Sialkot in Pakistan.
+Working conditions for people producing surgical instruments, latex gloves, uniforms, surgical masks and condoms have been found to be unsafe and inadequate, with pay and passports held back from people working in northern Pakistan more broadly, and also among migrant workers in Malaysia.